stonepros/stone/doc/man/8/stone-volume.rst

 Note: It requires a matching JSON file with the following format::

-    /etc/ceph/osd/<osd id>-<osd fsid>.json
+    /etc/stone/osd/<osd id>-<osd fsid>.json

 **scan**
-Scan a running OSD or data device for an OSD for metadata that can later be used to activate and manage the OSD with ceph-volume.
+Scan a running OSD or data device for an OSD for metadata that can later be used to activate and manage the OSD with stone-volume.
 The scan method will create a JSON file with the required information plus anything found in the OSD directory as well.